-Reach the lost city of Pompeii by train from Naples, proceed further to Sorrento once you're done there, take a taxi to the port of Sorrento...or walk down for about 20 minutes to catch your hydrofoil to Capri.
+Reach the lost city of Pompeii by train from Naples, proceed further to Sorrento once you're done there, take a taxi to the port of Sorrento...or walk down the stairs for about 20 minutes to catch your hydrofoil to Capri.

 The ride from Sorrento to Capri will take about 30 minutes.
 Check the hydrofoil timetable here.

-Learn about the easiest way to reach Capri town in our article Getting to Capri town to Marina Grande.
+Learn about the easiest way to reach Capri Town in our article Getting to Capri Town to Marina Grande.

-Once done with Capri town, take the funicular down to the port (head down at least 30 min before the departure of your hydrofoil) to buy your tickets at the booth and find the right pier for your hydrofoil.
+Once done with Capri Town, take the funicular down to the port (head down at least 30 min before the departure of your hydrofoil) to buy your tickets at the booth and find the right pier for your hydrofoil.